mrkamel/kafka_sync/README.md

 end
 ```

-such that background workers can fetch the messages in batches and update
+Now, background workers can fetch the messages in batches and update the
-secondary datastore(s).
-However, `after_save`, `after_touch` and
+secondary datastores.
+However, `after_save`, `after_touch` and `after_destroy`
-`after_destroy` only send a delay message to kafka.
-These delay messages don't
+only send "delay messages" to kafka.
+These delay messages should not be fetched
-have to be fetched immediately but instead after e.g. 5 minutes.
-This provides
+immediately.
+Instead, they should be fetched after e.g. 5 minutes.
-a safety net for cases where something crashes in between the database commit
-and the `after_commit` callback.
-Checkout the `Delayer` for details.
 Only the
-`after_commit` callback sends a message to kafka which can be fetched
+`after_commit` callback is sending messages to kafka which can be fetched
-immediately such that secondary data store can be updated in near-realtime.
-If
+immediately by background workers.
+The delay messages provide a safety net for
-something crashes in between, the delay message will be fetched after 5 minutes
+cases when something crashes in between the database commit and the
-and fix the inconsistency.
+`after_commit` callback.
+Contrary, the purpose of messages send to Kafka from
+within the `after_commit` callback is to keep the secondary data store updated
+in near-realtime when everything is working without any issues.
+Due to the

-Due to the combination of delay messages and instant messages, you won't have
+combination of delay messages and instant messages, you won't have to to do a
-to to do a full re-index after server crashes again, because your secondary
+full re-index after server crashes again, because your secondary datastores
-datastore will be self-healing.
+will be self-healing.

 ## Installation